iamericanartist/code-shoulder/resources.md

 - [Codewars](https://www.codewars.com/) is a place to sharpen your code chops.
 I feel like this is meant for intermediate and above coders.
 There is a "test" to be able to use the site, and from there you can work on all sorts of skills.
 - [Project Euler](https://projecteuler.net/) "is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve."
 - [HTML5 Quiz](https://html5te.st/quiz/) is an interesting look at how HTML5 parses the things you give it.
 Kinda tricky and good to know! example: **```Is this allowed? <!-- -- --> ```**
+- [CodeCards](http://www.codecards.io/) are basically some flashcards for coding!
+You can download and print them off for free (initial Kickstarter run of high quality cards ran out!).

 ***
 ## Interviews and Getting the Job